Iowa Social Policy & Advocacy

 Advocacy is defined by many as arguing or pleading for a cause, whether a person, group, or policy.
 Advocacy is key to the role social workers play within their jobs and their communities.
 The Iowa Chapter develops legislative priorities on an annual basis reflecting the needs of those we serve society as a whole.
 NASW encourages members to become involved in advocacy efforts on many different levels.
 Social workers are ethically obligated to conduct advocacy on behalf of yourself, your clients and society.

-Ways to do Advocacy on the State Level
+Ways Advocate at the State Level

 Personalized Letters to Government Officials